yaoyao55/MLDS_Project/readme.md

 #### Analysis

-Detailed analysis of breakfast predictions on the test set highlights the following:
+Detailed analysis of breakfast and lunch predictions on the test set highlights the following:
-   Prediction Gap: The gap between predicted and actual served quantities is significantly smaller than the gap between orders and actual served quantities.
+1. Prediction Gap: The gap between predicted and actual served quantities is significantly smaller than the gap between orders and actual served quantities.
-   Overestimation Benefits: Slightly over-predicting served quantities ensures sufficient food is prepared while controlling waste.
+2. Overestimation Benefits: Slightly over-predicting served quantities ensures sufficient food is prepared while controlling waste.
-   Adjustments: During certain periods, predictions underestimated actual served quantities, particularly when reliable lag data was missing.
+3. Adjustments: During certain periods, predictions underestimated actual served quantities, particularly when reliable lag data was missing.
 A buffer of 25 meals was calculated as an optimal adjustment to cover nearly all scenarios without significantly increasing waste.

 #### Conclusion